Canon G1 X Mark II vs Olympus PEN-F

-The Canon PowerShot G1 X Mark II and the Olympus PEN-F are two enthusiast cameras that were revealed to the public, respectively, in February 2014 and January 2016.
+The Canon PowerShot G1 X Mark II and the Olympus PEN-F are two enthusiast cameras that were announced, respectively, in February 2014 and January 2016.
 The G1X Mark II is a fixed lens compact, while the PEN-F is a mirrorless interchangeable lens camera.
 The cameras are based on an 1.5-inch (G1X Mark II) and a Four Thirds (PEN-F) sensor.
-The Canon has a resolution of 13 megapixel, whereas the Olympus provides 20.2 MP.
+The Canon has a resolution of 13 megapixels, whereas the Olympus provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is somewhat larger (5 percent) than the Canon G1 X Mark II.
 In this context, it is worth noting that neither the G1X Mark II nor the PEN-F are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X Mark II has a lens built in, whereas the PEN-F is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the PEN-F and their specifications in the Micro Four Thirds Lens Catalog.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |1.||Canon G1 X Mark II||116 mm||74 mm||66 mm||553 g||240||n||Feb 2014||799|